luisrestrepo6940/DatabaseDrivenFrontEndTestingPractice/README.md

 ### RECOMMENDED

-Use amazon corretto - 11.0.24 and Apache POI Common » 5.3.0 - Apache POI - Java API To Access Microsoft Format Files.
+Use amazon corretto - 11.0.24 and SQLite JDBC » 3.49.1.0 - SQLite JDBC is a library for accessing and creating SQLite database files in Java.

 [![Go Back Badge](https://img.shields.io/badge/Back-gray?style=flat)](#content)